2017-2018 school year is sure to be full of great musical

 first concert season will begin later than usual on

-Friday, November 10, Saturday, November 11, and Sunday
+Friday, November 10 and Sunday afternoon, November 12

-The Friday and Saturday shows begin at 7:30 pm and the
+show begin at 7:30 pm and the Sunday matinee begins

-Sunday matinee begins at 2:30 pm.
-The Stars & Stripes
+at 2:30 pm.
+The Stars & Stripes Forever theme was

 Fall Follies is so much later in the season and centered